SYBIL

 In this marketplace:

 Enforcement is a service.
 You contract with providers who monitor compliance with your rules and impose consequences for violations.
-Different providers offer different capabilities, different price points, different jurisdictions.
+Providers compete on capabilities, price points, and jurisdictions.

 Protection is a product.
-You purchase defense against threats — physical, digital, economic.
-Different levels of protection for different prices.
+You purchase defense against threats: physical, digital, economic.
 The poor get basic coverage; the rich get premium.

 Jurisdiction is negotiable.
 You choose which rules apply to you by choosing which sovereignty providers you contract with.
-Regulatory arbitrage becomes not a bug but a feature — the system is designed for choice.
+Regulatory arbitrage becomes a feature, not a bug.
+The system is designed for choice.

 This sounds like libertarian fantasy.
 Or dystopian nightmare.
 It is neither.